sosukesuzuki/angular-html-parser/aio/content/guide/hierarchical-dependency-injection.md

 ### `@Host()`

 `@Host()` lets you designate a component as the last stop in the injector tree when searching for providers.
-Even if there is a service instance further up the tree, Angular won't continue looking Use `@Host()` as follows:
+Even if there is a service instance further up the tree, Angular won't continue looking.
+Use `@Host()` as follows:

-<code-example header="resolution-modifiers/src/app/host/host.component.ts" path="resolution-modifiers/src/app/host/host.component.ts" region="host-component"></code-example>
+<code-example header="src/app/host/host.component.ts" path="resolution-modifiers/src/app/host/host.component.ts" region="host-component"></code-example>

-Since `HostComponent` has `@Host()` in its constructor, no matter what the parent of `HostComponent` might have as a `flower.emoji` value, the `HostComponent` will use yellow flower <code>&#x1F33C;</code>.
+Since `HostComponent` has `@Host()` in its constructor, no matter what the parent of `HostComponent` might have as a `flower.emoji` value, the `HostComponent` will use tulip <code>&#x1F337;</code>.

 ## Logical structure of the template